Discipline Stack

 Accredited Investor Rules in the US and Canada

-Who qualifies as an accredited investor for private CRE offerings in the US (SEC Rule 501) and Canada (NI 45-106), plus the 2020 knowledge-based qualifications.
+Who qualifies as an accredited investor for private CRE offerings in the US (SEC Rule 501) and Canada (NI 45-106).

 Air Rights and Development Rights Transfer in CRE

-How air rights and transferable development rights enable construction over tracks, highways, and low-FAR buildings — the zoning mechanism behind urban intensification.
+How air rights and transferable development rights enable construction over tracks, highways, and low-FAR buildings.

 ASC 842 Lease Accounting Under US GAAPUS